Shamsul Haq Lone

-Shams ul Haq Lone is a Pakistani politician who is member-elect of the Gilgit Baltistan Assembly.
+Shams ul Haq Lone (born 10 December 1976) is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.

 Political career

-Lone contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-14 (Astore-II) on the ticket of Pakistan Tehreek-e-Insaf.
+Lone contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-14 (Astore-II) on the ticket of Pakistan Tehreek-e-Insaf.
 He won the election by the margin of 2469 votes over the runner up Muzaffar Ali of Pakistan Peoples Party.
 He garnered 5,354 votes while Ali received 2,885votes.